slaeryan/slaeryan.github.io/posts/slae-assignment1-blogpost.md

 ```

 ### Execve syscall
-At last now that we have created a socket, established a connection and duplicated the file descriptors, now what?
+At last now that we have established a connection and duplicated the file descriptors, now what?

 Now we execute `/bin/sh` using Execve-Stack method that we learnt previously to execute commands on the target machine remotely.